 Zen masters use koans, paradoxical anecdotes or riddles without solutions, in the training of monks to demonstrate the inadequacy of logical reasoning in the pursuit of enlightenment.
 The objects that I make are similar to koans in that they present illogical, nonsensical visual riddles without reasonable conclusions.

 Paradox has always been a fundamental aspect of my work.
 Things inconsistent or contradictory to common experience fascinate me.
 I find the juxtaposition of images, objects, and words in unusual or unexpected ways intriguing.
 Containers, containment, and the incorporation of everyday objects are also recurring themes.

-My work is three-dimensional in form and sculpturally integrates real and illusionary space through the use of illusionism and distortion.
-It is intended to modify reality and encourage a viewers attempt to make logical connections between seemingly illogical or unrelated components.
-The work should be viewed and contemplated rather than read and interpreted.
-It should also pose questions rather that provide answers, and encourage a viewer’s visual and intellectual interaction as well as stimulate the imagination.
+My work is three-dimensional in form and attempts to sculpturally integrate real and illusionary space through illusionism and distortion.
+It is intended to modify reality and encourage viewers to make connections between illogical or unrelated components.
+The work should be contemplated and experienced rather than read and interpreted.
+It is intended to pose questions rather than provide answers and to prompt visual and intellectual interaction as well as stimulate the imagination.